ycpcs/cs365-spring2017/assign/assign03.md

 * The `-t` argument specifies the number of worker threads to create
 * The `-p` argument specifies the number of bodies ("particles") to create
+* The `-f` argument specifies the number of animation frames to display

-For example, to run with 8 worker threads and 2000 bodies, the command would be
+For example, to run with 8 worker threads and 2000 bodies, displaying 200 animation frames, the command would be

-    ./nbody_par -t 8 -p 2000
+    ./nbody_par -t 8 -p 2000 -f 200

 If you want to compile the program using Linux on your own computer, you will to build [libui](https://github.com/andlabs/libui).
 If you are using Ubuntu, the following commands should work: